Radiotherapy for bone pain

 External radiotherapy is the most common type of treatment if you have just one or two bone secondaries.
 The radiation beam is directed at the affected bone from outside the body.
 It is a bit like having an X-ray.
 You may have a single treatment or a series of daily treatment sessions for up to 2 weeks.

-If you have more than 1 or 2 areas of secondary bone cancer in different parts of your body, you may have external radiotherapy to the whole of your upper body and then, about 2 to 4 weeks later, treatment to the lower half of your body.
-This is called hemibody irradiation and allows your body to recover between treatments.
-To have this treatment you need to be quite fit and your bone marrow also needs to be working well.
-It is not commonly used.
+If you have more than 1 or 2 areas of secondary bone cancer in different parts of your body, you might have external radiotherapy to the whole of your upper body.
+Then about 2 to 4 weeks later, you have treatment to the lower half of your body.
+This is called hemibody irradiation.

 External radiotherapy for bone pain can ease the pain to some extent or may get rid of it altogether.
 The radiation kills off cancer cells that are destroying and weakening the bone.
 It may take several weeks to work fully.

 About 3 out of 10 people (30%) have no pain within a month of radiotherapy treatment.
 For at least another 4 out of 10 (40%) people, the treatment reduces the pain by half.
 So at least 7 out of 10 people (70%) have somewhere between no pain and half as much pain, after their radiotherapy treatment.

 By about 6 to 12 weeks after treatment the bones have repaired the damage caused by the cancer cells and they get stronger.

 Studies of hemibody irradiation show that it gives nearly everyone some pain relief.
 It can relieve pain completely in up to half of the people treated.
 It can also help to stop new painful areas developing.